Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

        --sectionfile /<...>/FV/Ffs/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23SIMPLEVOLUME/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23SEC3.raw \
        --verbose
 ```
-Here you can see how the `.ffs` file is constructed from the several sections that we've created earlier.
+Here you can see how the `.ffs` file is constructed from the several sections that were created earlier.

-You can look at the file and see how our sections are combined and prepended with a file header:
+You can look at the output file and see how our sections are combined and prepended with a file header:
 ```
 $ hexdump Build/UefiLessonsPkg/RELEASE_GCC5/FV/Ffs/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23SIMPLEVOLUME/f6ed9cf0-cdc1-40a1-9909-ac6a2f4
 35e23.ffs -C